KubernetesBeginner90 min

 ConfigMap

-• Stores configuration data
+Stores non-sensitive configuration data as key-value pairs:

 apiVersion: v1